Sleepwalking is a disorder that occurs when people walk or do other activity while they are still asleep.

 Usually, examinations and testing are not needed.
 If the sleepwalking occurs often, the doctor may do an exam or tests to rule out other disorders (such as partial complex seizures).

-If the person has a history of emotional problems, they also may need to have a psychological evaluation to look for causes such as excessive anxiety or stress.
+If the person has a history of emotional problems, they also may need to have a mental health evaluation to look for causes such as excessive anxiety or stress.

-Most persons do not need specific treatment for sleepwalking.
+Most people do not need specific treatment for sleepwalking.

 Some people mistakenly believe that a sleepwalker should not be awakened.
 It is not dangerous to awaken a sleepwalker, although it is common for the person to be confused or disoriented for a short time when they wake up.